What Homeless Teens Can Teach Us About Belonging

 Recently, I’ve been introduced to a concept called “grit”.
 When I first heard about it, I thought it was more along the lines of resiliency.
 The resiliency trait focuses on a person’s ability to overcome challenges and recover well from setbacks.
 It’s more about keeping ones head about them as they face the normal stresses of life.
 It’s a crucial trait for a teenager to develop as life is full of challenges and difficulties.
 Those who are resilient will tend to rise above their circumstances and not give into substance abuse or anxiety.

-Yet, “grit” is something that builds upon resilience.
 It’s more of a long-term indicator of success.
 “Grit” can be seen as a tendency to sustain interest and effort towards long-term goals.
 It is more than overcoming the challenges of life as a matter of routine.
-We find those with “grit” having the big picture in mind and having a plan or set of goals to get them there.
+We find those who have grit focus on the big picture and have a plan or set of goals to get them there.
 They know what they want, and no setback or failure will stop them.
-In fact, those with “grit” would know setbacks and failures are part of the journey.
+In fact, people who have grit know setbacks and failures are part of the journey.

 We live in a fractured world that contains a lot of uncertainty.
 Paths are less certain to success, so many who are young struggle to have any kind of “big picture”.